tutorgen/hpit_services/README.md

 #####MongoDB
 Binaries available at http://www.mongodb.org/downloads.
 Download and run.
-You will need to create the directory C:\data\db to fun MongoDB.
+You will need to create the directory C:\data\db to run MongoDB.

 #####SQLite
-Go to http://www.sqlite.org/download.html and download sqlite-shell-win32-*.zip and sqlite-dll-win32-*.zip.
+Go to http://www.sqlite.org/download.html and download sqlite-shell-win32-\*.zip and sqlite-dll-win32-\*.zip.

-Create the directory C:\sqlite
+Create the directory C:\sqlite.

-Extract the contents of the .zip files to C:\sqlite, there should be three files:
+Extract the contents of the .zip files to C:\sqlite.
+There should be three files:
 * sqlite3.def
 * sqlite3.dll
 * sqlite3.exe